This is a list of characters from Manhunt and Manhunt 2. Spoilers ahead!

 The unwilling protagonist of the game, who is freed from death row by Lionel Starkweather and set loose in Carcer City to be the "star" of a snuff movie.
 Starkweather attempts to have him killed in his last "scene", but Cash escapes the assault, vowing to get revenge.
 After slaughtering his way through the director's mansion, killing all of the guards and Piggsy, Cash finally kills Starkweather.
 It is unknown what happens to Cash after the events of the game, though the "J.E.C. & Sons Construction" sign you can spot in Manhunt 2 hints that he may have opened the company after escaping Carcer City.

 Anti-Hero / Anti-Villain: Depending on the view and how you play the game.
-He's a death row convict who has no qualms about playing along with a snuff film director and brutally killing everyone he meets - all of his victims are way worse than him, though.
-They range from pedophiles to neo-Nazis to drugged-up Satanist cultists to corrupt police officers.
+He's a death row convict who has no qualms about playing along with a snuff film director and brutally killing everyone he meets (although he's not really given much choice in the matter).
+All of his victims are way worse than him, though, ranging from pedophiles to neo-Nazis to drugged-up Satanist cultists to corrupt police officers.
 He also is shown to care about his family, and goes to great lengths to guide an innocent journalist to safety, even after she witnessed him killing several policemen.
 While he's not a saint, he's certainly better than the scum he's up against.
 And it is possible for the player to kill everyone as quickly as possible, defying Starkweather (who wants you to kill the hunters more brutally).

 Ax-Crazy: If you make him do the more brutal executions he comes off as this.
 Bonus points if the player actually uses the ax to kill hunters in "Drunk Driving".